 Ultimately, the onset of a peak in cases poses both problems and promise.
 The United States is far from being out of the woods, as evidenced by continued problems in countries, like Singapore, who are facing a second wave.
 Thus, the balance between caution and normalcy is becoming increasingly important to reduce deaths and keep the healthcare system afloat.
 Though, with the worst (hopefully) almost behind us, the U.S. and its people can slowly start to see the light at the end of the tunnel.
 If not released from possibly many more months under stay-at-home orders, then at least hope and reassurance that the worst is on its way out.

-Meghan Durkin ‘21 is an assistant editor for the Pingry Record.
+Meghan Durkin ‘21 is the Co-Editor in Chief for the Pingry Record.
 She has been writing since freshman year and began editing her sophomore year.
 She enjoys writing school news pieces, as she gets to explore and further understand Pingry traditions.
 In her free time, she loves to ski, sing, and hang out with friends.

 By Noah Bergam (V) & Meghan Durkin (V) As the growth rate of the coronavirus begins to flatline, Americans grow tired of a virus that has ravaged this nation for far longer – the racially charged murder of innocent black Americans, including Ahmaud Arbery, Breonna...